Progress in peace talks ahead of Monday's summit

 “We are talking about bilateral security guarantees between Ukraine and the United States – that is, Article 5-like guarantees (NATO’s fundamental principle of mutual defense guarantees) – as well as guarantees from our European partners as well as other countries such as Canada, Japan and others,” Zelenskyy reportedly said in a Whatsapp interview with reporters.

-Zelenskyy states that Kiev has not received any feedback from the United States regarding the revised peace proposal that was presented earlier this week, after consultations with European leaders.
+Zelenskyy stated before the meeting with the envoys that Kiev had not received any feedback from the United States regarding the revised peace proposal that was presented earlier this week, after consultations with European leaders.

 President Trump has recently increased pressure on Ukraine to agree to a peace deal.
 Among other things, he has claimed that Ukraine is at a military disadvantage to aggressor Russia and warned that the country could lose even more territory.